nestjs-mod/nestjs-mod-fullstack/steps/2024-08-09/en.md

 Flaky tasks can disrupt your CI pipeline.
 Automatically retry them with Nx Cloud.
 Learn more at https://nx.dev/ci/features/flaky-tasks
 ```

+{% endspoiler %}

-### To run e2e tests on Angular, you need to install additional libraries
+### 8. To run e2e tests on Angular, you need to install additional libraries

 _Commands_